 - practise the correct formation of the letters and the placement of lower and upper case letters on dotted third lines - use the correct pencil grip and writing posture.

 Speaking & Listening

-The students will participate in various formal and informal learning experiences to continue developing their oral communication skills.
+The students will participate in a variety of formal and informal learning experiences to develop their communication skills.